The Language Barrier in China

 |Phone:||(+86) (0) (10) 5192 4000 General enquiries only|

 (+86) (0) (10) 8529 6083 Consular assistance for British nationals

 Mon-Fri: 08:30-12:00 / 13:30-17:00

 Emergency Services Contact Information in China

 Health in China

-It’s recommended that UK residents visit local GPs a minimum of 8 weeks before leaving for China to receive the appropriate vaccinations and medical health checks.
+It’s recommended that UK residents visit a local GP a minimum of 8 weeks before leaving for China to receive the appropriate vaccinations and medical health checks.
 This is highly recommended as healthcare in China is not provided free of charge and can be costly, especially in the case of an emergency medical evacuation.
 In addition to the UK’s standard MMR and Tetanus boosters, other vaccinations that may be recommended include; Polio, Hepatitis A & B, Typhoid, and Tick-borne Encephalitis.
 Those travelling to rural areas may also be advised Cholera, Japanese Encephalitis and Rabies medication.

 Driving while Living in China

-The Road conditions in China vary from district to district.
-Even the major cities will have road surfaces that do not rival those in England.
+The road conditions in China vary from district to district, however even some major cities have road surfaces that do not rival those in England.
 If you’re planning on living in China, you should ensure that you own a vehicle that will adequately handle the road surfaces.

 Because of the dense population in the cities, traffic can be tiring.
 This is why many expats living in China opt to use the public transportation systems or cycle.
-However, if you’ll be travelling long distances frequently, then you may require a car.
+However, if you’ll be travelling long distances frequently you may require a car.